Boddington gold mine: History

 A large open-cut mining operation, it commenced in 1987 and ceased mining on 30 November 2001 after the known oxide ore resource had been processed.

-Partly owned by Normandy Mining (44.44%), Acacia Resources (33.33%) and Newcrest Mining (22.23%), the Normandy share was acquired by Newmont when it took over the company in 2002, while AngloGold took over Acacia.
+Partly owned by Normandy Mining (44.44%), Acacia Resources (33.33%) and Newcrest (22.23%), the Normandy share was acquired by Newmont when it took over the company in 2002, while AngloGold took over Acacia.

-In 2005, Newcrest sold its interest in Boddington for A$225 million, also to Newmont Mining.
+In 2005, Newcrest sold its interest in Boddington for A$225 million, also to Newmont.

 A bedrock resource of almost 20 e6ozt was identified and expansion of the facility to allow mining and processing of basement rock was approved in 2002.
 Construction on the expansion project began in May 2006.
 At the time it was projected that once the mine achieves full nameplate throughput it would become Australia's largest gold mine.

 On 29 January 2009, Newmont announced that it had raised $1.5 billion to acquire AngloGold's ownership position of 33% in the mine and thus became sole owner.
-Now fully owned by Newmont Goldcorp, the mine reopened in 2009 after a major expansion project that increased the throughput to become Australia's largest gold mine.
+Now fully owned by Newmont, the mine reopened in 2009 after a major expansion project that increased the throughput to become Australia's largest gold mine.

-In 2005, EPCM contract was awarded to Clough.
+In 2005, EPCM contract was awarded to Clough Group.
 In 2006, the EPCM contract was awarded to Aker Kvaerner.
 In 2010, ThyssenKrupp Robins had set up the High Pressure Grinding Rolls using the drive system provided by ABB.
-The Environmental impact statement for the most recent expansion in 2013 was developed by Strategen Environmental Consultants.
+The environmental impact statement for the most recent expansion in 2013 was developed by Strategen Environmental Consultants.
 Macmohan was assigned for the gold mining operations.

 The official startup was on 23 July 2009, with the mine estimated at the time to have a 20-year life producing more than 1 e6ozt of gold per year.
-The official opening of the mine was on 3 February 2010, conducted by Western Australian Premier Colin Barnett.
+The official opening of the mine was on 3 February 2010, conducted by Premier of Western Australia Colin Barnett.

-Newmont Mining's first 1 e6ozt at Boddington was achieved in March 2011.
+Newmont's first 1 e6ozt at Boddington was achieved in March 2011.